 Refinancing a reverse mortgage can:

-- Offer you access to more equity
+- Offer your client access to more equity

 - Change the interest rate and payment type

-- Get you a fixed rate
+- Get them a fixed rate

-- Help you preserve your home equity
+- Help them preserve their home equity

 Cons